Navigating the Complex Landscape of Shock Filter Cahn-Hilliard Equation: From Regularized to Entropy Solutions: Mathematical analysis of , ,

-Now, we want to prove stability of admissible solutions to \eqref{che}, \eqref{ic}, \eqref{bc}.
-We take two admissible solutions to the latter problem say $u$ and $v$ with the initial data $u_0$ and $v_0$, respectively.
+Now, we want to prove the stability of entropy solutions to \eqref{che}, \eqref{ic}, \eqref{bc}.
+We take two entropy solutions to the latter problem say $u$ and $v$ with the initial data $u_0$ and $v_0$, respectively.
 We denote by $u^\epsilon$ and $v^\epsilon$ mollification of $u$ and $v$ with respect to $t$: Now, write \eqref{solu-2} for $u$ and $v$ and write $v^\epsilon$ and $u^\epsilon$ instead of $\varphi$, respectively.
-We have and Next, we add \eqref{solu-2-u} and \eqref{solu-2-v} and we aim to let $\eps\to 0$.
-We have Note that by \eqref{strong-trace}, we have in $L^2(\Omega)$ Let us consider the last term on the left-hand side of the previous expression.
+We have and Next, we add \eqref{solu-2-u} and \eqref{solu-2-v} and we aim to let $\epsilon\to 0$.
+We have Note that by \eqref{strong-trace}, we have in $L^2(\Omega)$ as $\epsilon\to 0$ Let us consider the last two terms on the left-hand side of the previous expression.
 We have where $o_\epsilon(1)$ is as before the Landau symbol denoting the function tending to zero as $\epsilon\to 0$.
 Indeed, by Corollary \ref{cor-1}, we have since $u^\epsilon$ and $v^\epsilon$ are merely convolutions of $L^2([0,T];H^2(\Omega))$ functions $u$ and $v$, respectively.
 Taking this, \eqref{U1}, and \eqref{stron-trace-1} into account, we get after letting $\epsilon\to 0$ in \eqref{solu-3-uv}

 Rearranging the $\arctan$ terms and using the fact that $\arctan$ is an increasing function similarly as in \eqref{solu-1}, we have from the latter equation